teambit/bit/README.md

 - Increase code reusability
 - Increase design and development efficiency
+- Increase project's resilience to changes
 - Retain UI and UX consistency
 - A stepping stone for establishing a [micro frontends architecture](https://martinfowler.com/articles/micro-frontends.html)

 ## Key Features 🔑

 - Extract a component for sharing directly from an existing project.
-- Build and test each component separately from the rest of the application.
+- Validate the component's independence by building and testing each component separately from the rest of the application.
-- Change the source code of shared components from any consuming project.
+- Change the source code of shared components from any project that utilizes it.
-- Get changes in components on top of local adjustments.
+- Get published changes in components on top of local modifications.
 - Contribute back changes made to components directly from your project.
-- Let Bit auto-generate package.json for each component
+- Let Bit auto-generate npm package for each component.
-- Version each component individually.
+- Distribute small atomic components instead of a bloated package.
-- Automated component versioning according to changes in the dependency graph chain.
+- Automate component versioning according to changes in its dependencies.
+- Use with leading frameworks and tools: React, Vue, Angular, Mocha, Jest.
-- Works alongside with Git, NPM, and Yarn.
+- Works alongside Git, NPM, and Yarn.

 Bit is working with Javascript and Javascript frameworks: